Great Jones raises $1.75M as it expands into bakeware – TechCrunch

 “To me, starting with sheets, [Kaye] has taken a product which people loved and thoughtfully expanded to a broad selection,” Tishgart said.

-She sees a similar path for Great Jones — just as Parachute has become a “one-stop shop” for home, Tishgart wants her startup to do the same for your kitchen.
-Great Jones launched with pots, pans, and a Dutch oven, then added a baking sheet and is now expanding into a whole line of bakeware.
+She sees a similar path for Great Jones — just as Parachute has become a “one-stop shop” for the home, Tishgart wants her startup to do the same for your kitchen.
+Great Jones launched with pots, pans and a Dutch oven, then added a baking sheet and is now expanding into a whole line of bakeware.

 The new bakeware products (many of them inspired by classic Pyrex designs) include the Sweetie Pie ceramic pie dish, the Hot Dish ceramic casserole dish, the Breadwinner loaf pan, the Patty Cake cake pan and a new broccoli-colored version of the Holy Sheet baking sheet.
-You can buy the pieces a la carte (the Holy Sheet is $35, the pie pans are $45 and the bread pans are $65 for a pair) or purchase the whole set for $245.
+You can buy the pieces à la carte (the Holy Sheet is $35, the pie pans are $45 and the bread pans are $65 for a pair) or purchase the whole set for $245.

-Tishgart added that that the company has had a “really, really busy year” with lockdowns and social distancing.
+Tishgart added that the company has had a “really, really busy year” with lockdowns and social distancing.

 “People are cooking more than ever,” she said.
 “This is a category and an industry that have really been able to thrive on this.”